Powering nonprofit collaborations.

-Feasibility Grants may be used to pay for external facilitators, consultants and/or staff time Feasibility grants may be made anonymously upon request, but require support of the Executive Directors and Board Chairs of participating organizations.
+Exploration Grants may be used to pay for external facilitators, consultants and/or staff time.
+Exploration Grants may be made anonymously upon request, but require support of the Executive Directors and Board Chairs of participating organizations.

 PLANNING GRANT to support one-time costs associated with activities to assess, negotiate, and design a formal implementation plan, timeline, and business model for the collaboration.
 Planning Grants may be used to pay for external facilitators, consultants and/or staff time.